NucleoidMC/Server-Translations/README.md

 For `[TAG]`/translations api version I recommend you checking [this maven](https://maven.nucleoid.xyz/fr/catcore/server-translations-api/).

 ## Usage
-To use i, you just need to use vanilla `Text.translation(...)` with key specified by you in your code.
+To use it, you just need to use vanilla `Text.translation(...)` with key specified by you in your code.

 Then you just need to create `data/modid/lang` folder in your mod's resources.
 Then you can create there `en_us.json` for default translation and similar files for other languages (same format as vanilla translations).